 Like Jett's, it's wise to make a reservation for dinner at LaVenture, which is also open seven days a week.

 the Water Stop

-Marfa's a small town, with just one blinking red stoplight at the main intersection between Route 90 and South Highland Ave.
+Marfa is a small town with just one blinking red stoplight at the main intersection between Route 90 (W. San Antonio St.) and South Highland Ave.

-Therefore, we'd driven past the Water Stop, a casual restaurant on Route 90, several times before we were able to get in for our last lunch before leaving for Big Bend.
+Therefore, we'd driven past the Water Stop, a casual restaurant on Route 90, several times before we could get in for our last lunch before leaving for Big Bend.

 They're open seven days a week; however, they close between lunch and dinner, so you have to watch the time of day.

-The larger room features bright pink walls around a walk-in fridge and an antique Coca-Cola machine which was neat to see.
+The larger room with concrete floors features bright pink walls around a walk-in fridge and an antique Coca-Cola machine which was neat to see.

 The smaller room with the bar was painted green and nicely decorated with tiny skeletons and knick-knacks on shelves.

 Had the two small booths by windows not already been taken, it would've been my preferred place to eat.

 At this restaurant in Marfa, I ordered the green chile cheeseburger with sharp cheddar, roasted Anaheim peppers, and mayo.
 I got a side of jalapeño mac and cheese for good measure.